Hippodromen1913/pass-1913-digitisation/README.md

 ## Repository Structure

-- `data/` → source material and access image files
-- `tei/` → TEI-encoded files
+data/
+Contains scans and image files.

+tei/
+Contains the TEI XML files.

+docs/
-- `docs/` → documentation and final report
+Contains project documentation and the final report.

 ## Standards and Frameworks